Jisan-mia/advanced-js-practices-2/README.md

 # advanced-js-practices-2
-In this repo I have covered most of the advanced topic of JavaScript
+In this repo I have covered most of the advanced topic as well as basic too of JavaScript